Iași: Greek community

 The Greek Hegemonic School (Ελληνική Ηγεμονική Σχολή) was founded in 1709 in Iași and organized in 1710 by prince Nicholas Mavrocordatos.
 The city already had a Greek printing shop next to the Trei Ierarhi Monastery, since the time of the ruler Vasile Lupu.
 From 1774 the school was transformed into an academy with a philological, theological, mathematical and physical department, an academy that became known for its great Greek professors.
 A Greek Mechanical School also operated in Iași at the same time.
 From 1728, the Greek language began to be taught as a subject in the existing school, and from 1776 it was established as the language for all subjects at the school.

 Iași was an important center of the revolutionary organization Filiki Eteria and was chosen as the core of the formation of the Greek forces.
 Here Georgios Lassanis from Kozani gathered and recruited warriors on the orders of Alexander Ypsilantis.
 On 24 February 1821, Alexander Ypsilantis issued a proclamation at Trei Ierarhi Monastery and at the head of approximately 200 infantry and cavalry, declared the Greek Revolution.
-The struggle for the liberation of Greece begun in Iași.
+The struggle for the liberation of Greece began in Iași.

 The modern "Greek Community of Iași" was founded in 1990.
 The community has approximately 400 official members but the Greeks in Iași are much more numerous according to its president Marika Pieptou.
 At the end of May 2008, the 7th Greek Language "Olympiad" was organized in the city of Iași, in the halls of the “Ion Simionescu” General School.
 66 students of Greek origin and philhellenes, of all ages and language levels, took part in the competition.
 The organizers were honored with the presence of the Minister of Education of Romania, Anghel Stanciu, the Chairman of the Education Committee of the Romanian Parliament, as well as representatives of the local authorities and the presidency of the Hellenic Union of Romania.
 Also, at the Alexandru Ioan Cuza University there is a department (lectorate) of Greek language.